-Covid patient remarries ex-wife just before dying
+Man dies of Covid after remarrying ex-wife he waited decades to reconnect with

-Man dies of Covid in hospital two days after remarrying ex-wife he waited decades to reconnect with
+Man dies of Covid two days after remarrying ex-wife he waited decades to reconnect with

 ‘Can you check and see if there is a way for us to get married long distance?’
 Eddie D texted from his hospital bed